The Sigrid Rausing Trust

 Overview

 The Sigrid Rausing Trust was established in 1995 by anthropologist and publisher Sigrid Rausing to support human rights globally.
-Since its founding, the Trust has awarded approximately £575 million to over 950 organizations worldwide.
+Since its founding, the Trust has awarded over £575 million to more than 950 organisations worldwide.
 With an annual income of £82.6 million and expenses of £55.1 million in 2023, it is one of the UK's most significant human rights funders.
-The Trust operates through an invitation-only model, proactively identifying and approaching organizations rather than accepting unsolicited applications.
-Under current leadership including Acting Co-Director Andrew Puddephatt OBE and Chief Executive Clare Algar, the Trust is focusing on deeper partnerships with fewer organizations, planning to reduce grantee numbers by nearly half to retain only the most effective partners.
+The Trust operates through an invitation-only model, proactively identifying and approaching organisations rather than accepting unsolicited applications.
+The Trust employs 22 staff members based in London.
+Under current leadership, the Trust is focusing on deeper partnerships with fewer organisations, planning to reduce grantee numbers by nearly half to retain only the most effective partners.

 Funding Priorities

-• Human Rights and Rule of Law: Access to justice, international crimes accountability, torture prevention, criminal justice reform, memorialization
+• Human Rights and Rule of Law: Access to justice, international crimes accountability, torture prevention, criminal justice reform, memorialisation

 • Open Societies: Democracy promotion, civic space protection